schilk happens

 Hardware

-Basic development boards (such as ST's Nucleo line) feature nothing but a microcontroller and programmer, intending for the user to connect different peripherals via some connectors.
+Basic development boards (such as ST's Nucleo line) feature nothing but a microcontroller and programmer, intended for the user to connect different peripherals via some connectors.
 The lack of different buttons, potentiometers, LEDs, and other "fun" components makes it hard to design visual and engaging exercises.
-While it would be possible to attach such parts to the board, this does not really scale with 250 students in a room - There are already sufficient problems that require debugging!
+While it would be possible to attach such parts to the board, this does not really scale with 350 students in a room - There are already sufficient problems that require debugging!

 Full-featured development boards, on the other hand, tend to be stuffed to the brim with top-of-the-line parts that a manufacturer is trying to sell.
 While a full-color LCD and 24-bit audio DAC may sound like great peripherals to have for course exercises, I have found them to be far too complex for a student that has just started working with microcontrollers to tackle.
 Even if they are not used, the complicated schematics and documentation tend to lead to much confusion.

 Because of this, we opted to develop a custom hardware platform for our course.
-At first, we investigated a completed board with an integrated programmer, but quickly dropped the idea because the programmer firmware licenses of different manufacturers would make this either rather difficult or completely illegal.
+At first, we investigated a complete board with an integrated programmer, but quickly dropped the idea because the programmer firmware licenses of different manufacturers would make this either rather difficult or completely illegal.

 Instead, we opted to develop a "shield" that is connected to an otherwise bare-bones NUCLEO-L476RG board.
-It features many rather simple peripherals, each of which provides both opportunities for learning and fun applications:

 Labs